Development

 archive.dbDurable local usage archive loaded by the dashboard

-rates.jsonLocally downloaded copy of the published currency snapshot
+exchange-rates.jsonLocally downloaded copy of the published currency snapshot

-exports/Fallback output directory when no Downloads folder can be resolved
+reports/Fallback output directory when no Downloads folder can be resolved

 USD is the default display currency.
 The dashboard still stores calculated spend as cost_usd; aggregation sums USD and formats the final display values through the active currency table.

-currency/rates.json is the embedded fallback snapshot.
+costs/exchange-rates.json is the embedded fallback snapshot.
 The TUI and desktop configuration pages can download the latest published copy after confirmation from:

 cargo run -- --generate-currency-json